 Program Description

-The PhD program in family and human development is devoted to the study of families, children and youth.
-The program's research, teaching and service have direct meaning in the lives of children and adults and for their families and communities.
+The Doctor of Philosophy program in family and human development is devoted to the study of families, children and youth.
+The program's research, teaching and service have direct meaning in the lives of children and adults, and for their families and communities.

 The faculty share a common commitment to high-quality research that both increases the basic understanding of human and family development and has the potential to contribute to the improvement of the lives of children and families.